iliakan/node-dev/readme.md

 This is especially nice for webservers, as you can skip the terminal and alt-tab to the browser to see your updated code happily running.

+A number of additional options make the module really flexible and extendible.

 ## Install